GregO1778/doslinux/README.md

 * Also try running `make help`, `make showconfig` if you run into configuration issues.

+* Run `make clean` to clean up the local git repo.
+Run `make ultraclean` to also get rid of the installation of the cross compiler toolchain in `/usr/local`.

 ## Old Build Instructions

 * You will need a cross toolchain targeting `i386-linux-musl` on `PATH`.